rezaca/btep/index.md

-    and AAU returns October 19th, 2019 to host 100+ expected teams and 1000 spectators from across the region \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 is a premier basketball tournament in the Carolinas."
+    and AAU returns October 19th, 2019 to host 100+ expected teams and 1000 spectators from across the region \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 in its thrid year is becoming a premier basketball tournament in the Carolinas."
   image: "/images/3v3 2019.jpg"
   actions:
   - label: Register Your Team(s)